jjbeach/react-native-multiple-media-picker/README.md

 * Name your file Dummy or whatever you want
 * In the Group dropdown, make sure to select your project and your app as the target
 ##### 2. Create Bridging Header
 Xcode will ask if you want to create a bridging header.
 Click create.
-If you accidentally press “Don’t Create ”… no big deal.
-Go to File > New > File.
-Select Header File, the name you choose does not matter but Xcode normally names it projectName-Bridging-Header
+If you accidentally press “Don’t Create", go to File > New > File.
+Select Header File, and name it your_app_name-Bridging-Header

 ## Usage
 ```javascript